nullsrv/ModernNotifyIcon/docs/mni/nf-notifyicon-show.md

 ## Remarks

 If [Show](nf-notifyicon-show.md) is called before [Init](nf-notifyicon-init.md),
-this function will perform required initialization.
+this function will perform required initialization and will use default **Desc** values.